 When to get help

-Getting diagnosed as early as possible can help to minimise the pain and avoid long-term discomfort.
+Getting diagnosed as early as possible can help to minimize the pain and avoid long-term discomfort.
 Treatment usually involves gently pressing on or moving the affected joint so that it works normally again.

 Ask a member of your maternity team for a referral to a manual physiotherapist, osteopath or chiropractor who is experienced in treating pelvic joint problems.
 They tend not to get better completely without treatment from an experienced practitioner.